ChimeHQ/Chime/README.md

 ## Project State

-The code in this repo should be considered **Non-Functional** right now.
-You can [download][download] the currently released version.
+The code in this repo should be considered **non-functional** right now.
+If you want to use Chime, you can [download][download] the currently released version.
+The goal is to have something of alpha quality by the time macOS 14 ships.

-Chime used to be commercial, but is now [free][download].
+Chime used to be commercial, but is now free.
 It built up some pretty significant cruft over time.
 In particular, the core UI application architecture is just in a bad state.
 It is also quite complex to build.
 So, I've opted to re-implement that core and pull in parts as appropriate.
 I'll be putting an emphasis on extracting components into packages as I go.
 A fitting rebirth, I would say.

 ## Contributing